OWASP/masvs/Document/11-MASVS-RESILIENCE.md

 ## Platform/Developer lock-in

-Runtime resiliency controls focus on two things:
+Runtime resilience controls focus on two things:

 - The application and its own memory and files
 - The underlying OS

 While verifying the integrity of the application itself is typically OS-agnostic, the same cannot be said for verifying the underlying OS.
 For example, while there is an open-source version of Android (AOSP), this is typically not the OS that is installed on consumer devices.
 Instead, many different flavors are developed with small differences in feature sets and security controls.
 Some examples include Google Android, HarmonyOS, FireOS, LineageOS, /e/OS, etc. By implementing flavor-specific detection mechanisms, the application may not function on any other flavor of Android.
 This results in a platform lock-in, possibly excluding legitimate users from using the application.

+Additionally, reliance on platform services such as Google Play Integrity API or Apple's App Attestation may further reinforce lock-in and limit accessibility for certain user groups.

 ## Malware and Testing Perspective